 By Kari Bergmann

-Schools have been closed for quite a while now and it looks like it will still be quite some time until things are completely back to normal.
-We’re still very limited in what we can do and when we can leave the house.
-We know that parents are probably struggling to find ways to occupy their children and it can be very tempting to turn to electronic entertainment.
+While we are limited in what we can do and when we can leave the house you may be struggling to find ways to occupy their children and it can be very tempting to turn to electronic entertainment.
 However, we know that it’s important for our mental and physical health (especially for kids) to limit the amount of time we spend on screens.
 So here is a list of 10 things that you can try to keep everyone off of electronic devices.

 1. Nature Scavenger Hunt